JanAbraham/binance-reporting/README.rst

 One common issue when downloading the data are api payloads.
 This is being taken care of.
 Depending on your trading history with Binance, the first download might take some time to complete.
-Every following download is first checking for any previous data downloads and only performs a differential download.
+Every download attempt is first checking for previous data downloads and only performs a differential download.

 Quick Start
 -----------